ADMINISTRATION

 Hazardous Materials Response

-Cullman Fire Rescue responds to all hazardous material situations involving transportation and industrial accidents in the City of Cullman.
-All Cullman Fire Rescue Firefighter/EMTs are required to be trained to the level of Hazmat Technician and work hard to be prepared for the extremely toxic environments involved in Hazardous Material Response.
+Cullman Fire Rescue responds to all hazardous material incidents, including transportation and industrial accidents, within the City of Cullman.
+All Firefighter/EMTs are trained to the level of Hazardous Materials Technician and maintain rigorous preparation to safely operate in the highly toxic environments associated with hazardous material response.

 Tactical Medics

-Cullman Fire Rescue Firefighter/EMTs serve as Tactical Medics for the Police Department’s Tactical Team providing medical services for law enforcement special operations.
-The presence of Tactical Medics at high risk scenes provide rapid care for injured officers and civilians when seconds count.
-Cullman Fire Rescue Firefighter/EMTs train 16 hours a month with the Police Department Tactical Team and attend certification training at various organizations including the renowned International School of Tactical Medicine.
+Cullman Fire Rescue Firefighter/EMTs also serve as Tactical Medics for the Police Department’s Tactical Team, providing medical support during law enforcement special operations.
+Their presence at high-risk scenes ensures rapid care for injured officers and civilians when seconds count.
+Firefighter/EMTs train 16 hours per month with the Police Department Tactical Team and participate in certification programs through organizations such as the International School of Tactical Medicine.

 Technical Rescue (Cullman TRT)